mmistakes/so-simple-theme/_mnprdocs/style-presets.md

 ## Loading presets
 Presets can be loaded into the current scene at any time.
 1. Select the preset that you would like to load
-2. Click on the `Load` button at the bottom left
+2. Double click on the preset icon or click on the `Load` button at the bottom left

-Use the `Filter presets` field to filter presets by name, and the drop-down on the right to filter by style.
+{% include aio-hint.html %} Use the **Filter presets** field to filter presets by name, and the drop-down on the right to filter by style.

-The following options give you more refined control over the loading process:
+Above the _Filter presets_ section, the loading options give you more refined control over the loading process:

 * **Load world scale** - Whether to load the _world scale_ setting from the style.
 By default this is unchecked and the current world scale will be preserved when loading the style.
 * **Load quality** -  Whether to load the _quality_ setting from the style.
 If this is unchecked, the current quality setting will be preserved when loading the style.
 * **Load attributes** - Whether to load the main attributes of the style preset.
 This is on by default, but you can uncheck this option if you want to load only the substrates.
 * **Load substrates** - Whether to load the substrate-related settings.
 If this is unchecked, the current substrate settings will be preserved when loading the style.

 ## Deleting presets